 Select the way you expect a user to respond: by clicking a button or quick reply, typing a question or sending information like an email address or phone number.
 You can also choose to run a script after the user responds, or pass control of the chatbot to a human.

 Defining how the user is expected to respond allows the chatbot to guide the user in using the chatbot correctly (such as pressing buttons or quick replies) when the user gives an unexpected response.
-You can configure how the chatbot guides the user using the Unexpected Text Response setting.
-See Chatbot settings.
+You can configure how the chatbot guides the user using the Unexpected Text Response setting in the chatbot's Experience settings.

 Some response types need configuration, or can perform additional actions.
 See Expected User Response types.